egocious/Slideshow/README.md

 - Create a Carousel/Slideshow with 6 different images

--Code stored in branch 'main'.
+- Code stored in branch 'main'.

-- The hosted link to your repo github is
+- The hosted link to your repo github is https://egocious.github.io/Slideshow/